How Reliable is Language Model Micro-Benchmarking?: Results

 \paragraph{MDAD provides more granular information than rank correlation.} Even when micro-benchmarks have similar rank correlations in the aggregate, MDAD can identify fine-grained differences between methods.
 For example, tinyBenchmarks and uniform random sampling both have identical rank correlations when selecting 10 examples from MMLU-Pro (Points A and B, Fig.~\ref{fig:seen-results-panel}).
 But uniform random sampling has a much higher MDAD than tinyBenchmarks in this setting (C and D, Fig.~\ref{fig:seen-results-panel}).
 Comparing across datasets shows that different rank correlations can map to the same MDAD value.
 When selecting 10 examples, Anchor Points has a much higher rank correlation of 0.73 on BBH but a rank correlation of 0.43 on GPQA (E and F, Fig.~\ref{fig:seen-results-panel}).
 In both cases, MDAD is 6 (G and H, Fig.~\ref{fig:seen-results-panel}).
 Even though the rank correlations are very different, both micro-benchmarks afford consistently accurate model comparisons when the models differ by at least 6 points of accuracy.
 Considering model comparisons only in the aggregate, as rank correlation does, obscures this finer-grained analysis.
+Additionally, MDAD values have a concrete interpretation---namely, the minimum model performance difference that an evaluation dataset can distinguish at least 80\% of the time---while Kendall's tau values are harder to interpret on their own.

 \paragraph{MDAD accounts for consistent errors across models, unlike mean estimation error.} Mean estimation error is defined for a single model; it does not take into account whether a micro-benchmark consistently overestimates or consistently underestimates model accuracy for different models.
 For a simple illustrative example, if mean estimation error is 5 points, then the micro-benchmark’s accuracy for a single model will be off by 5 points on average.
 If when comparing two models, the micro-benchmark overestimates both of their accuracies by 5 points, the micro-benchmark can still yield the correct pairwise model ranking.
 MDAD accounts for this by directly measuring whether pairs of models are correctly ranked.
 For example, when 100 examples are selected from MMLU-Pro, Anchor Points has a higher estimation error than random sampling but a lower MDAD.
+Mean estimation error does not directly capture when models will be ranked correctly, but MDAD does.